dikmax/mdown/README.md

 Smart punctuation is automatic replacement of `...`, `---`, `--`, `"` and `'` to `…`, `—`, `–` and curly versions of
 quote marks accordingly.
 It's only official extension to date.

+**NOTE** This extension uses Unicode chars.
+Make sure that your code support it.

 Strikeout
 ---------